 When I started to read manga I was always looking for the ones which contain furigana to make picking up new vocab easier.
-On top of that I was under the impression that manga with furigana support generally were a little more on the easy side with their content.
-Don’t ask me why I thought that because when young Japanese boys and girls still may have some problems with their Kanji reading skills, they of course are speaking Japanese perfectly.
+On top of that, I was under the impression that manga with furigana support generally was a little more on the easy side with their content.
+Don’t ask me why I thought that because when young Japanese boys and girls still may have some problems with their Kanji reading skills, they, of course, are speaking Japanese perfectly.

 And if you’re not sure how ordering manga from Japan works check my guide about how to order books from Japan.